duburcqa/jiminy/README.md

 ## Getting started

-Jiminy and Gym Jiminy are compatible with Linux and Windows, and supports Python3.6+.
-They are distributed on PyPi for Python 3.6/3.7/3.8/3.9 for both platform, so they can be installed using `pip`:
+Jiminy and Gym Jiminy support Linux, Mac and Windows, and is compatible with Python3.6+.
+Pre-compiled binaries are distributed on PyPi for Python 3.6/3.7/3.8/3.9 on Linux and Windows only.
+They can be installed using `pip`:

 ```bash
 # For installing Jiminy